google/exposure-notifications-server/RELEASING.md

 You'll also need a GitHub Personal Access Token with permission to read repositories.
 It should be exported as `GITHUB_TOKEN`.

+You should have a [gpg signing key](https://docs.github.com/en/github/authenticating-to-github/telling-git-about-your-signing-key) set up for your github account.

 # Cutting a release

 Set a target version: